Gomavijayan/Gomavijayan/README.md

 ### Hi there 👋, My name is Govarthini.V
-#### Web Development, web design & Cyber Security.
+#### Web Development, web design.
 I am Govarthini from India, an young tech undergraduate with having a keen interest to learn something new every day.
 I am a sports programmer, and I always write my code efficiently.
 Apart from my curriculum I am much more interested in Big data analysis and web development and I have done certain projects and internships.

-- 🔭 I’m currently working on Cyber Security in Kloudlearn & Upliftprojects
+- 🔭 I’m currently working as Campus Ambassador in NEO EDUCATIONAL FOUNDATION.
-- 🌱 I’m currently learning Cyber Security.
+- 🌱 I’m currently learning Java.
-- 🤔 I’m looking for help with Data Analysis,Documentation.
+- 🤔 I’m looking for help with Data Analysis.
 - 💬 Ask me about Web development (Reactjs)
 - 😄 Pronouns: she/ her
 - ⚡ Fun fact: I used get motivated from certain videos, plan accordingly, then move on as i do normally.LOL!